 Other Specified Feeding or Eating Disorder (OSFED) – Similarly to the conditions listed above OSFED is a mental illness that is not only about the way in which someone consumes food, but also their thoughts and feelings towards food and their self-image.
 A person with OSFED may not exactly exhibit all the behaviours associated with anorexia, bulimia or binge eating disorder, but it does not mean it is a less serious illness.

 It can be very difficult to recognise whether you or someone you know has developed an eating disorder.
-Not all symptoms exactly match those for anorexia, bulimia or binge eating disorder and many people may be suffering with an eating disorder but still maintaining a consistent weight.
+Not all symptoms exactly match those for anorexia, bulimia or binge eating disorder and many people may be suffering from an eating disorder but still maintaining a consistent weight.

 Dramatic weight loss or gain, are signs of eating disorders, but other symptoms include worrying about weight and body shape – talking about it excessively, eating very little food or too much food, avoiding eating with others, making yourself sick, lying about what you have eaten or your weight, taking laxatives after you eat and dramatic weight loss.

 Extreme exercising: It is hard to tell whether someone is excessively exercising.
 If exercise takes over someone’s life and they panic or become distressed if they miss a workout, this could be a sign.